By Shannon Steele

-Shannon Steele is an AARP Intern for Oregon and Montana.
+Shannon Steele is a communications intern for AARP Oregon and Montana.